Organ donation: History

 The first living organ donor in a successful transplant was Ronald Lee Herrick (1931–2010), who donated a kidney to his identical twin brother Richard (1931–1963) in 1954.
 The lead surgeon, Joseph Murray, and the nephrologist, John Merrill, won the Nobel Prize in Physiology or Medicine in 1990 for advances in organ transplantation.

 The youngest organ donor was a baby with anencephaly, born in 2014, who lived for only 100 minutes and donated his kidneys to an adult with renal failure.
 The oldest known cornea donor was a 107-year-old Scottish woman, whose corneas were donated after her death in 2016.
-The oldest known organ donor for an internal organ was an Italian woman, who donated her liver after she died in 2022 in Florence at the age of 100 years, 10 month and one day.
+The oldest known organ donor for an internal organ was an Italian woman, who donated her liver after she died in 2022 in Florence at the age of 100 years, 10 months and one day.

-The oldest altruistic living organ donor was an 85-year-old woman in Britain, who donated a kidney to a stranger in 2014 after hearing how many people needed to receive a transplant.
+The oldest altruistic living organ donor was an 85-year-old woman in Britain, who donated a kidney to a stranger in 2014 after hearing that many people needed a transplant.

 Researchers were able to develop a novel way to transplant human fetal kidneys into anephric rats to overcome a significant obstacle in impeding human fetal organ transplantations.
 The human fetal kidneys demonstrated both growth and function within the rats.

 Brain donation

 Donated brain tissue is a valuable resource for research into brain function, neurodiversity, neuropathology and possible treatments.
 Both divergent and healthy control brains are needed for comparison.
 Brain banks typically source tissue from donors who had registered with them before their death, since organ donor registries focus on tissue meant for transplantation.
-In the United States the nonprofit Brain Donor Project facilitates this process.
+In the United States, the nonprofit Brain Donor Project facilitates this process.